planetlabs/planet-client-python/CONTRIBUTING.md

 versions and installing the the local, dynamic version of the Plant SDK for Python and required development packages.

-To run nox with the default sessions (same checks as CIi: lint, analyze, test, coverage, docs) type "nox".
+To run nox with the default sessions (same checks as CI: lint, analyze, test, coverage, docs) type "nox".

 ```console